50 Best Sci-Fi Books of All Time

 37. The Man in the High Castle by Philip K. Dick

-An alternate history where the Axis powers won World War II, blending politics and the multiverse.
+An alternate history where the Axis powers won WWII, blending politics and the multiverse.
+Surreal, sharp, and unsettling.

 36. Pattern Recognition by William Gibson